 - Anatomy & Physiology I and II (with labs);

 - Medical Terminology

 - Introduction to Psychology (General Psychology)

 - Human Development (Lifespan Development)

 - Abnormal Psychology

 - Statistics

 - 3 credits in Sociology or Anthropology

-- · Recommended: Physics with Lab
+- Recommended: Physics with Lab

 Occupational Therapy (M.S.)
-Degree TypeM.S.
+Degree Type

-The MS in Occupational Therapy at Sage is the only master-level Occupational Therapy Program in New York's Capital Region accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE can be contacted at 301-652-6611 or at www.acoteonline.org.
+The MS in Occupational Therapy at Sage is the only master-level Occupational Therapy Program in New York's Capital Region accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE's telephone number is 301-652-6611; its web address is www.acoteonline.org.
 Qualified men and women who possess a bachelor's degree and who fulfill the prerequisite courses for the Occupational Therapy Program may apply directly through the Sage Graduate School.
 Students can complete the 80-credit program in just over two years, including a research project and six months of full time fieldwork.
 Upon successful completion of academic, research and fieldwork courses, students are awarded an MS degree in Occupational Therapy and are eligible to sit for the certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT) that leads to national certification and eligibility for state licensure.